lambda-feedback/user-documentation/docs/releases/detailed_releases.md

+## Release 2026/09/17
+- **b1106-more-paths-to-chat** - Add more ways to start a chat
+- **b1129-broken-empty-ra-input-check** - fix check button incorrectly disabled with specific inputs on some response areas types

 ## Release 2026/09/04
 - **b1112-cleanup-expression-ra** - Additional cleanup of the retired EXPRESSION response area following b814, removing remaining obsolete code and references.